bitly/bitlyapi.js/README.md

 # Bitly API TypeScript Client

-This package exposes an auto-generated TypeScript client for the Bitly API.
+This package exposes a generated TypeScript client for the Bitly API.

 ## Installation